micksatana/pz-mod-negan-lucille/README.md

 ## How to make Negan's Bat (Lucille)

-- You will need Woodwork Level 1 and Maintenance Level 1
+- You will need Carpentry Level 1 and Maintenance Level 1
-- Find a Piler
+- Find a plier (only B42)
 - Find materials; 1 Baseball Bat, 2 Barbed Wires